-Risk Coverage ensures the identification, assessment and monitoring of "assumed risks" i.e., those risks related to SCOR's P&C and Life reinsurance business, as well as of operational risks, and supports the development of the Risk Appetite Framework as well as actions to ensure exposures remain within their limits.
-Risk Coverage maintains and enhances business proximity by providing risk expertise and in-depth analyses of risk across the Group;

-- Prudential & Regulatory Affairs advises the Group on prudential regulations.
-It ensures the Group actively positions itself in relation to the different jurisdictions and requirements to which it is exposed or could be exposed and continuously develops and promotes SCOR's leading risk management expertise through regular dialogue with internal and external stakeholders, including our staff, clients, supervisors, the (re)insurance industry, academia and the public.
-Prudential and Regulatory Affairs also provides specialist expertise to SCOR colleagues via the Solvency II Center of Excellence and prepares the Group for the adoption of major new prudential regulations; - Group Actuarial provides quarterly approval on the adequacy of the reserves held for both the Life and P&C business units.
-In the context of Solvency II, Group Actuarial provides an opinion on the technical provisions, the underwriting policy, and the retrocession arrangements, validates the Group's internal model and contributes to the effective implementation of risk management throughout the Group.
-See section B.6 Actuarial function for further information on the role and responsibilities of the actuarial key function; - Central Pricing sets in place an overarching governance framework for pricing methods, models and tools, defines consistent global pricing policy, parameters and assumptions, provides assurance through peer reviews for Pricing Risk Referrals on material transactions and selected deep dives in pricing approaches and parameter settings of critical lines of business; - Risk Capital operates SCOR's internal model and provides a detailed quantitative analysis on the modeled range of changes in economic value.
+- Risk Coverage ensures the identification, assessment and monitoring of all risks, reviews the strategic plan from a risk perspective and supports the development of the Risk Appetite Framework as well as actions to ensure exposures remain within their limits.
+Risk Coverage maintains and enhances business proximity by providing risk expertise and in-depth analyses of risk across the Group; - Prudential & Regulatory Affairs advises the Group on prudential regulations.
+It ensures the Group actively positions itself in relation to the different jurisdictions and requirements to which it is exposed, or could be exposed and continuously develops and promotes SCOR's leading risk management expertise through regular dialogue with internal and external stakeholders, including staff, clients, supervisors, the (re)insurance industry, academia and the public.
+Prudential and Regulatory Affairs also provides specialist expertise to SCOR colleagues via the Solvency II Center of Excellence and prepares the Group for the adoption of major new prudential regulations: - Central Pricing sets in place an overarching governance framework for pricing methods, models and tools, defines consistent global pricing policy, parameters and assumptions, provides assurance through peer reviews for Pricing Risk Referrals on material transactions and selected deep dives in pricing approaches and parameter settings of critical lines of business; - Risk Capital operates SCOR's internal model and provides a detailed quantitative analysis on the modeled range of changes in economic value.
 It provides reports to management on risk assessment and actively assists the Company in its various uses of the internal model.
-The risk reporting team within Risk Capital ensures that regular external and internal risk reports are provided in line with defined governance; - Risk Modelling ensures that the internal model is appropriate for SCOR's risk profile, proportionate and complete to the risks.
+It ensures that regular external and internal risk reports are provided in line with defined governance; - Risk Modelling ensures that the internal model is appropriate for SCOR's risk profile, proportionate and complete to the risks.
 It continuously improves and maintains the internal model by collecting change requests, proposing priorities, and implementing model changes.
-The team also provides analyses of change including sensitivity analyses and model documentation.
+The team also provides analyses of change including sensitivity analyses and model documentation; - the Group Chief Actuary and his team report to the Chief Risk Officer.
+See Section B.6 Actuarial function for further information on the role and responsibilities of the actuarial key function.